markelog/karma-webdriver-over-ssh-launcher/readme.md

 });
 ```

-You can proxy all your `localhost:9876` to `some-remote-server:8000`.
+You can proxy all your `some-remote-server:8000` requests to `localhost:9876`.
 Or use it as simple `karma-wedriver-launcher` by specifing `tunnel` value to `false` :-).

 ## Why?
-In some cases, your selenium grid might have access to `some-remote-server:8000`, but might not have one to `localhost:9876`.
+In some cases, your selenium grid might have access to `some-remote-server:8000`, but might not have one to `your-host:9876`.